rubaisha-rn/Serenity-ETM/README.md

 **Evaluation was short-term.** The controlled study captured initial interaction effects, not long-term behaviour.
 Adaptive systems may produce different patterns over weeks of use — users may habituate to features, develop different interaction strategies, or find that features they initially found useful become less relevant over time.

 **The sample size is small.** 10 participants in the within-subjects study is consistent with established usability testing practice for identifying key interaction patterns, but limits the generalisability of quantitative findings.

+**AI summarisation is local-only.** The RAG-based summarisation feature requires Ollama and a local FastAPI service running on the user's own machine, and is not available on the deployed Vercel demo.
+This was a deliberate scoping decision (see Design Decisions) rather than an oversight, but it does mean the feature can't be evaluated from the live link alone.

 **Environmental factors affect inference quality.** Poor lighting, unusual camera angles, glasses, or facial coverings can reduce the reliability of MorphCast's signal extraction.
 The temporal smoothing and hysteresis mechanisms mitigate the impact of degraded signals but do not eliminate it.